matstc/rhok-accountability/README.md

 # How to Set Up
 - You will need a [heroku](http://heroku.com) account and their [toolbelt](https://devcenter.heroku.com/articles/quickstart) installed.
 - You will need a [Twilio account](https://www.twilio.com/).
 - You will need a [Gmail account](https://www.gmail.com/) to handle the creation of spreadsheets.
+Use a new Gmail account for better experience.

 ### 1 – Clone this repository